 Other actions could result in wrongful death, but these are the most common items that fit under Mississippi state law.

-Accidents That May Lead to a Wrongful Death
+How Accidents Caused By Negligence Can Lead to a Wrongful Death

 - Workplace accidents